langshake/langshake-it/README.md

 # LangshakeIt CLI

 **The easiest way to make your website AI- and LLM-friendly.**
-LangshakeIt generates verifiable, Schema.org-compliant JSON-LD for every page, plus a global `.well-known/llm.json` index for AI agents—automatically discoverable via your `robots.txt`.
+LangshakeIt generates verifiable, Schema.org-compliant JSON-LD for every page, plus a global `.well-known/llm.json` index for AI agents.

 ---